pubnub/chat-engine/guide/advancedConcepts/advancedSecurity/thirdPartyAuth.md

-# How to use the guide
+# How to Use This Guide
-The following guide shows CE developers how one might setup 3rd party authentication for users.
-For the sake of popularity, a _Facebook Login App_ is used as the authenticator.
-Despite which 3rd party service is used, the security mechanics remains the same.
+The following guide shows ChatEngine developers how to setup 3rd party authentication.
+To clearly illustrate the approach, a _Facebook Login App_ is used as the authenticator.
+Regardless of which 3rd party service is used, the security mechanics remain the same.

-> 1. CE client inputs login creds to 3rd party authenticator.
+> 1. ChatEngine client inputs login credentials to 3rd party authenticator
-> 2. 3rd party returns authKey upon successful authentication.
+> 2. 3rd party returns authKey upon successful authentication
-> 3. CE server receives authKey and grants/authorizes user access to requisite CE channels (for time specified by authTTL) via [PAM](https://www.pubnub.com/docs/pubnub-rest-api-documentation#pubnub-access-manager-pam).
+> 3. ChatEngine server receives authKey and grants/authorizes user access to appropriate ChatEngine channels (for time specified by authTTL) via [PAM](https://www.pubnub.com/docs/pubnub-rest-api-documentation#pubnub-access-manager-pam).

-# How CE 3rd Party Authentication Works
+# How ChatEngine 3rd Party Authentication Works

-The guide covers how to setup 3rd authentication within the CE platform.
-Its important to note that the following security pattern is not restricted to using FB Login App service, but any third-party authentication service.
+This guide explains how to setup 3rd authentication within the ChatEngine platform.
+Its important to note that the following security pattern is not restricted to using the Facebook Login App service:  it can be used in conjunction with substantially any third-party authentication service.

 ### Login flow to 3rd Party Provider via ChatEngine (e.g. FB Login App):